 Yet, when Whitney took his first order for 10,000 muskets a few months prior in June 1798, the factory hadn’t even been built, and he had no workforce.

-There’s also a scale model of Whitney’s historic factory and an annual exhibition of American Flyer Trains.
+I was intrigued by the scale model of Whitney’s historic factory, while there’s an annual exhibition of American Flyer Trains to check out.

 10. Hindinger Farm

-The Hindinger family has been working this land to the west of Hamden since 1893, and welcomes families to stock up on farm-fresh produce, to enjoy the rural environment and to meet the goats at their new pen.
+The Hindinger family has been working this land to the west of Hamden since 1893.
+Today they welcome families to stock up on farm-fresh produce, enjoy the rural environment and meet the goats at their new pen.

-By using Integrated Pest Management, Hindinger Farm avoids pesticides where possible, and publishes a ripening calendar online so you can find out when your favourite peaches and apples will be in season.
+By using Integrated Pest Management, Hindinger Farm avoids pesticides where possible.
+They publish a detailed ripening calendar online so you can find out when your favorite peaches and apples will be in season.

 Try to catch the Strawberry Festival, held around mid-June, and featuring delicious strawberry treats, hayrides, balloon characters and more.